kubedb/docs/docs/guides/postgres/snapshot/wal/archiving_to_gcs.md

 ---
-title: Continuous Archiving to Azure
+title: Continuous Archiving to GCS
 menu:
   docs_{{ .version }}:
-    identifier: pg-continuous-archiving-azure
+    identifier: pg-wal-gcs
-    name: WAL Archiving to Azure
+    name: To GCS
-    parent: pg-snapshot-postgres
+    parent: pg-wal
-    weight: 30
+    weight: 35
 menu_name: docs_{{ .version }}
 section_menu_id: guides
 ---

 > New to KubeDB?
 Please start [here](/docs/concepts/README.md).

-# Continuous Archiving to Azure
+# Continuous Archiving to GCS

 **WAL-G** is used to continuously archive PostgreSQL WAL files.
-Please refer to [continuous archiving in KubeDB](/docs/guides/postgres/snapshot/continuous_archiving.md) to learn more about it.
+Please refer to [continuous archiving in KubeDB](/docs/guides/postgres/snapshot/wal/continuous_archiving.md) to learn more about it.

 ## Before You Begin